 On December 11, 2020, I.M. filed a habeas petition and complaint against federal government defendants, including CBP, seeking vacatur of his removal order and reinstatement of his B-1 visa.
 I.M. argued that an unappointed CBP employee exercising unreviewed, unilateral discretion to revoke his visa and remove him violated the Appointments Clause of the Constitution, U.S. Const. art.
 II, § 2, cl.
 2. The Appointments Clause requires that federal government officials who exercise significant authority be appointed by the President or, with Congress’s authorization, by a Head of Department or a court of law.
 I.M. claims that the decisions of CBP employees to unilaterally order removal under the expedited removal statute are void unless those employees were appointed consistent with the requirements of the Appointments Clause.

 The government filed a motion to dismiss the complaint and petition on jurisdictional grounds in late February 2021.
-Briefing was completed in early April and a decision is pending from the District Court.
+On January 1, 2022, the court granted the Defendants’ motion to dismiss in a sealed opinion.
+On March 18, 2022, Plaintiff filed a notice of appeal with the D.C.
+Circuit.